eduardosasso/eduardosasso.github.io/src/content/posts/from-stock-market-email-side-project-to-micro-saa-s.md

 Doing rounds trying to promote my little pet project, I posted it on [Hacker News](https://news.ycombinator.com/item?id=22870667) and received great feedback, and one thousand people were convinced enough to subscribe.

-That initial traction, combined with all the positive comments and suggestions, was the signal I needed to upgrade from side hustle to tiny micro SaaS indie hacker.
+That initial traction, combined with all the positive comments and suggestions, was the signal to upgrade from side hustle to tiny micro SaaS indie hacker.

-I planned to offer a premium version of the newsletter with a lot more data points and insights and charge money for it.
+I planned to offer a premium version of the newsletter with more data points and insights and charge money for it.
 Plain and simple.

 But to do that, I had to do a good amount of code refactoring, hookup Stripe, update the website, make all the plumbing work, and promote it.